P-p-H-d/mlib/README.md

 Allocate a new object, initialize it and return an initialized shared pointer to it.
 This function is thread safe if the allocator and the initialize function is.

+The used allocation function is the ALLOC operator.
+In this case, it is assumed that the DEL operator has not been disabled.

 ##### void name\_clear(type * shared)

 Clear the shared pointer, destroying the shared object if no longer